EddieHubCommunity/BioDrop/README.md

 ### Add your profile to the home page

-Update the file `public/data/_list.json` with the following object to thje collection:
+Update the file `public/data/_list.json` with the following object to the collection:

 ```json
 { "username": "eddiejaoude", "avatar": "https://github.com/eddiejaoude.png" },